AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 Available in [2.4.7](https://experienceleague.adobe.com/en/docs/commerce-operations/release/notes/adobe-commerce/2-4-7) only.

-# Application Server for GraphQL APIs
+# GraphQL Application Server

-The [Application Server for GraphQL APIs](https://experienceleague.adobe.com/en/docs/commerce-operations/performance-best-practices/concepts/application-server) enables Adobe Commerce to maintain state among GraphQL API requests.
-The Application Server, which is built on the Open Swoole extension, operates as a process with worker threads that handle request processing.
-By preserving a bootstrapped application state among GraphQL API requests, the Application Server enhances request handling and overall product performance.
+The [GraphQL Application Server](https://experienceleague.adobe.com/en/docs/commerce-operations/performance-best-practices/concepts/application-server) enables Adobe Commerce to maintain state among GraphQL API requests.
+GraphQL Application Server, which is built on the Open Swoole extension, operates as a process with worker threads that handle request processing.
+By preserving a bootstrapped application state among GraphQL API requests, GraphQL Application Server enhances request handling and overall product performance.
 As a result, GraphQL request response time can be reduced by up to 30%.

-The Application Server is supported on [Cloud Starter](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/architecture/starter-architecture) deployments only.
-It is not available for Cloud Pro projects during Beta.
-It is not available for deployments of the Magento Open Source code base.
+GraphQL Application Server is available for Adobe Commerce only.
+It is not available for Magento Open Source.
+You must [submit an Adobe Commerce Support](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide) ticket to enable GraphQL Application Server on Pro projects.

 ## Challenges to consider

-Ensuring compatibility between your extension and the Application Server can be challenging without the right information.
+Ensuring compatibility between your extension and GraphQL Application Server can be challenging without the right information.

-This page provides all the details that you need to make sure that your code is compatible with the Application Server, including recommendations and testing instructions.
+This page provides all the details that you need to make sure that your code is compatible with GraphQL Application Server, including recommendations and testing instructions.
 Key concepts include:

 - Resource management
 - Memory and resource leaks